denoptim-project/catalyst_evaluator/README.md

 6. Now we start the test run as if we were submitting to a remote worker:
     ```
-    ./test/run_test.sh
+    ./test/run_test.sh --sendXtbToRemote --highFreq
     ```
     This with run for a few instants and then return `Test PASSED!` if the entire workflow could be successfully executed.
-However, this configuration without a true remote worker can only be used to with the given test.
-It cannot be used to evaluate any other catalyst.
+However, this configuration without a true remote worker is only available for the test run: it cannot be used to evaluate any other catalyst.

 ## Evaluation of Catalysts